- Military Life Cycle

 - Information about domestic violence and referrals to local service providers

-- Direct connection to domestic violence resources available in the caller’s area provided by a hotline advocate, including local military Family Advocacy Programs and domestic abuse advocates
+- Direct connection to domestic violence resources available in the caller’s area provided by a hotline advocate, including local domestic abuse victim advocates

-The toll-free hotline is confidential, available 24 hours a day and can be reached from anywhere in the 50 U.S. states, Puerto Rico and the U.S. Virgin Islands.
+The toll-free hotline is confidential, available 24 hours a day and can be reached from anywhere in the United States, Puerto Rico and the U.S. Virgin Islands.

 Taking the first step

-If you find yourself in a dangerous situation, however, contact command, the Family Advocacy Program or law enforcement.
+If you find yourself in a dangerous situation, contact your command, a FAP office or law enforcement.
 If you or someone else is in immediate danger, call 911.

 SAFETY ALERT: If you need to exit this website in a hurry, click the “Exit Site” button and you will be quickly redirected to Weather.com.